c-ewing/Butterworth-Optimization/README.md

 ## Techniques not attempted or noted:
-- Operator Strength Reduction: When writing the initial code, care was taken to reduce the number of divides and similar expensive operations.
-Therefore this optimization was not explored any further.
 - Boolean Expression Simplification: The code was written to be as simple as possible and does not contain complex boolean expressions or branching.
 Therefore this optimization was not explored any further.
 - Constant Folding, Sub Expression Elimination: Not explored as the compiler should be able to do this automatically (-O1+).
 - Dead Code Elimination: Not explored as the compiler will complain if there is dead code (-Wall -Werror).